 The Pajama Cardinal truly is a special fish, originating from the Coral Sea in the Indo-Pacific, and only found in areas surrounding Northern Australia, Papua New Guinea, the Philippines, and Indonesia.
 The scientific name for this incredibly unique fish is the Sphaeramia Nematoptera.

-The fish itself sports an incredibly unusual array of colors and patterns.
+The fish itself sports an incredibly unusual array of colors and patterns, almost resembling that of the Bolivian Ram, however, these are totally different fish!
 Its body is somewhat divided into colors, with the face and first half of the body being a bright yellow, then a rather thick and vivid black line running along the middle and leaking onto the two fins.
 The rest of the body and tail is comprised of a pearl-white color with many black/brown spots, almost resembling a Zebra.
 The Pajama Cardinalfish is truly remarkable and striking!

 Due to their incredibly peaceful nature and social behavior, they are the perfect saltwater fish for new hobbyists looking to start building up a strong community for their aquarium.